gaboth22/ESP_IrBlaster/README.md

 # ESP_IrBlaster
-This is code that implements a generic IR blaster -- Or as generic as it is for now -- using only an ESP8266 board (Well, also some resistors, wires, and an IR LED)
+This is code that implements a generic IR blaster -- Or as generic as it is for now -- using only an ESP8266 board (Well, you'll also need some resistors, wires, and an IR LED, but you can figure that out [online](https://google.com) :D)

 # Requirements
 ### IRremoteESP8266 library: